Tempered Perfect Lattices in the Binary Case: Introduction

-In Section~\ref{sec:22asFuncEll}, we prove the corresponding results for all 2-and-2 forms. $L$ and~$M$ are proper ideals in an order~$\O$ of discriminant $D<0$ in a quadratic number field. $\O$ depends on~$\ell$, $L$, and~$M$, but it is the same for~$M$ as for~$L$.
+We now summarize our main theorems characterizing 2-and-2 forms, theorems that are stated and proved in Sections~\ref{sec:22asFuncEll} and~\ref{sec:22asFuncD}.
+We show that~$L$ and~$M$ are proper ideals in an order~$\O$ of discriminant $D<0$ in a quadratic number field. $\O$ depends on~$\ell$, $L$, and~$M$, but it is the same for~$M$ as for~$L$.
 Hence the 2-and-2 forms are controlled by arithmetic in the class group of~$\O$.
 Theorem~\ref{thm:finManyDForEll} shows that only finitely many orders~$\O$ will yield 2-and-2 forms for a given index~$\ell$, and it gives a bound on the discriminant~$D$ in terms of~$\ell$.
-Theorem~\ref{thm:infManyEll} is a converse: if an order~$\O$ has a 2-and-2 form for a certain~$\ell$, the same~$\O$ will yield 2-and-2 forms for infinitely many~$\ell'$, those coming from the Cebotarev Density Theorem applied to the class of~$\ell$ in~$\O$.
+Theorem~\ref{thm:infManyEll} is a converse: if an order~$\O$ has a 2-and-2 form for a certain~$\ell$, the same~$\O$ will yield 2-and-2 forms for infinitely many~$\ell'$, those coming from the Chebotaryov Density Theorem applied to the class of~$\ell$ in~$\O$.
 In Section~\ref{subsec:ruleOfThree}, we show why the discriminants~$D$ for 2-and-2 forms will always be a product of comparatively small prime factors.

 There are many directions for future work growing out of this paper.
 One is to classify tempered perfect lattices for~$\Gamma \subseteq \SL_2(\O_F)$, where~$\O_F$ is the ring of integers of a number field~$F$.
-This would connect with the literature on Hecke operators for Bianchi groups and Hilbert modular surfaces.
+This would connect with the literature on Hecke operators for Bianchi modular forms and Hilbert modular forms.
 (As a short list, see \cite{AGMY, GunMY} and the references therein.)
 A second direction is to classify tempered perfect forms for~$\Gamma \subseteq \SL_n(\Z)$ for $n>2$, especially for $n=3$ and~$4$.
 This would involve pairs of projective configurations, as in \cite{MM89}.